tonethar/IGME-230-GDD-Spring-2018/exercises/week-1/Fixing-Banjo.md

 `The page was not allowed to run insecure content from http://code.jquery.com/ jquery-2.2.0.min.js.`

-If you change the 'src' value to the following, the jQuery will now successfully load:
+If you change the 'src' value to the following (utilizing `https` instead of `http`), the jQuery will now successfully load:

 `<script src="https://code.jquery.com/jquery-2.2.0.min.js"></script>`